Best Homeowners Insurance in Florida (2024)

 To help you find coverage, we’ve provided brief descriptions of the seven best homeowners insurance companies in Florida below.

-Why You Can Trust Us: We’re a licensed insurance agency established in 2018 and headquartered in South Florida.
+Why You Can Trust Us: We’re a licensed Florida insurance agency established in 2018 and headquartered in Fort Lauderdale.
 This is our home, so it’s our job to understand the insurance landscape here as best as possible.

 We partner with most national lending institutions and top homeowners insurance companies in Florida to help you find and maintain coverage.
 Plus, if you choose Clovered, you’re working with fellow state residents who make up your neighborhood and community and have a stake in your financial well-being.